 You can hear more about these on the on-demand webinar and see real examples of ethical hacking, where I show you some actual scenarios of vulnerabilities in the Windows OS.

 When talking about security, I always talk about proactive and reactive measures.
 Both are needed, but the proactive measures are much more important.
-This includes things like software whitelisting, managing permissions and firewalls.
+This includes things like software allow listing, managing permissions and firewalls.
 These protection layers keep the computer clean and efficient.

-Reactive measures like anti-malware and blacklisting are usually late to the party – but should be layered on top of proactive prevention, just in case something gets through.
+Reactive measures like anti-malware and block listing are usually late to the party – but should be layered on top of proactive prevention, just in case something gets through.

 Here we’re talking about proactive measures – removal of admin rights (and the effective management of user rights using privilege management technology) to secure your business PCs – and the 5 big reasons why it can’t be avoided.